Higher Diploma in Music Production for Creative Industries

 Introduction

-This unique sub-degree program combines music composition, performance, stage production, and sound art, developing students' skills across a diverse spectrum of musical styles, including local, J-Pop, K-Pop, Western pop, electronic music, game and film soundtracks, sound design, etc. Through comprehensive music and performing arts, stage production talent training, development and creativity enhancement.
-The programme nurtures new talent within the local music industry and contributes to Hong Kong’s development as a creative hub in Asia.
-This programme is accessible to students with varying degrees of musical experience, from beginners to those with prior musical training.
+This unique sub-degree programme combines music composition, performance, stage production, and sound art.
+It develops students' skills across a diverse spectrum of music styles, including local pop, J-Pop, K-Pop, Western pop, electronic music, and sound design for games and film.
+Through comprehensive music and music-related training in performing arts and stage production, the curriculum enhances student creativity.
+The programme nurtures new talent for the local music industry, contributing to Hong Kong’s development as a creative hub in Asia.
+It is accessible to students with varying degrees of music experience, from beginners to those with prior training.

 Programme Enquiry: WhatsApp